pw_status#

 Pigweed AI summary: This paragraph discusses the "Unused result warnings" feature in Pigweed.
 If the PW_STATUS_CFG_CHECK_IF_USED option is enabled, the returned pw::Status objects must be used, or else it will result in a compilation error.
 To silence these warnings, IgnoreError() can be called on the returned status object.
 This option is disabled by default, but Pigweed compiles with it enabled.
 Projects using Pigweed will need to update to compile with this option, and eventually, unused result warnings will

-option is enabled, pw::Status
+If the PW_STATUS_CFG_CHECK_IF_USED option is enabled, pw::Status objects

 returned from function calls must be used or it is a compilation error.
 To

-silence these warnings call IgnoreError()
+silence these warnings call IgnoreError() on the returned status object.

-defaults to off.
+PW_STATUS_CFG_CHECK_IF_USED defaults to off.
 Pigweed compiles with this

 option enabled, but projects that use Pigweed will need to be updated to compile